What is a Good Retention Rate?

 You may be a business owner with a high-quality product.
 And, you are heavily focused on getting new customers.
 Rightly so, but what if those customers leave just as fast?
 Will it help your business grow in the long run?
 The answer is a big NO.

 Be aware that simply having a great product isn’t always enough to keep customers coming back.
-Other things like customer service, easy-to-use design, and competition also affect whether people stay loyal to your business.
+For consumer brands, D2C companies and service providers, other factors such as fast customer support, digital experiences and competition all affect retention.

 To measure this, you usually calculate customer retention rate.
 A high retention rate means customers are happy and keep coming back.
 In contrast, a low rate means your customers are leaving, which can hurt your business growth and profits.